Create a custom shortcut

-When you’ve finished adding actions to your workflow, tap Next, enter a name for your custom shortcut, then tap Done.
+When you’re finished adding actions to your workflow, tap Next, enter a name for your custom shortcut, then tap Done.

 The shortcut appears in My Shortcuts .

-For information on customising the appearance of your new shortcut (the coloured rectangle in your shortcuts collection), see Change icons in the Shortcuts app.
+For information on customizing the appearance of your new shortcut (the colored rectangle in your shortcuts collection), see Change icons in the Shortcuts app.

 To test your new shortcut, tap on the shortcut to open it in the shortcut editor, then tap .